lemon24/linesieve/README.rst

     sub --color -X '(FAILED)' '\1' \
     read-cmd ant "$@"

-You can then call it instead of `ant`: `ant-wrapper.sh junit-single-test ...`.
+You can then call this instead of `ant`: `ant-wrapper.sh junit-single-test ...`.

-TODO: describe this output
+Successful output looks like this (28 lines):

 .. code-block:: text